patzaa/Beagle_Linux_Daniel_Patzer/README.md

 # Homework Repository by Daniel Patzer

-Each folder contains the Code files and a README.md data, which gives an breafly overview about what was done
+Each folder contains the Code files and a README.md data, which provides a breafly overview about what was done